jasonkneen/TiCh/README.md

 * `$DATETIME$` - Both of them, including timezone.
 For example `Thu Mar 05 2015 17:03:07 GMT-0500 (EST)`
 * `$TIME_EPOCH$` - The number of seconds since the unix epoch.
 Useful for increasing build numbers.
 * `$tiapp.property$` - Substitutes the current value of the tiapp.xml property's value.
 For example, `$tiapp.version$` would substitute the current value of the `<version>` element from tiapp.xml

+##Raw xpath Substitutions

+This allows you to set arbitrary XML values and attributes using [xpath](http://en.wikipedia.org/wiki/XPath) expressions.
+This is useful for setting values in the `<android>` and `<ios>` sections of `tiapp.xml`.
+See the examples above for how to do this.

 ##Default